mgutz/nanoc3_blog/content/2010/03-06-get_started_with_scala_sbt_and_eclipse.md

 ---
 created_at: 2010/03/06
-excerpt: Screencast on how to get started with the Scala programming language using SBT and/or Eclipse.
+excerpt: Screencast on how to get started with the Scala programming language using simple-build-tool (sbt) and Eclipse.
 kind: article
 publish: true
 tags: [scala]